How to Be Submissive: The Ultimate Guide

 - Use titles and honorifics outside the bedroom

 - Require permission before spending a certain amount of money

 - Notify the Dom when leaving the house

 Being submissive outside the bedroom will get easier with time, and soon the sub will begin to crave more and more.

-A sub should always remember that they should be making their Dom’s life easier, not harder.
-Even if the sub is a brat, they should be making their Dom’s life more fun, challenging, and interesting – not “harder”.
-Subs can proactively think what the Dom needs in any given moment, and fulfill it enthusiastically.
+When learning how to be a submissive, always remember that they should make their Dom’s life easier, not harder.
+Even if the sub is a brat, they should be making their Dom’s life more fun, challenging, and interesting – not harder.
+Subs can proactively think about what the Dom needs and fulfill it enthusiastically at any given moment.

-Wearing a collar, even a discreet one in public, can help keep a sub in the slave mindset.
-They are property owned by someone else, and as such they are a representation of their Dom.
+Honestly, there are only two types of BDSM collars you need.
+Though, wearing a collar, even a discreet one in public, can help keep a sub in the slave mindset.
+They are property owned by someone else, and as such, they represent their Dom.
 This will cause a sub to take great pride in the health and presentation of their bodies.
-Ways they can do this are:
+Here are some ways a sub can do this.